Outbound & Lead Gen

 SMS and WhatsApp

 Multi-channel outreach is increasingly important for small service businesses.
 A prospect who does not open an email might respond to an SMS.
-Brevo lets you build those sequences in one tool.
-With Mailchimp, you would need a separate SMS provider and an integration layer.
+Brevo gives you a cleaner path if you expect email, SMS, and eventually WhatsApp to live in the same platform.
+Mailchimp can do some of this, but with more plan and add-on complexity.
 For teams building lean outreach stacks, this matters.
 See our guide on Cold Email Stack for Small Service Teams for more on multi-channel setups.

 Who should pick which